kkkamur07/slm-distill/README.md

 We have currently trained it on 100M tokens of hindi

 ### Future improvements :
-- [ ] Robust Evaluations pipeline
+- [X] Robust Evaluations pipeline
 - [ ] Redue the vocabulary of tokenizer from 250004 to only hindi words
-- [ ] Add FlashAttention, ROPE so that you can have more fine grained control of the student's architecture
+- [X] Add FlashAttention, ROPE so that you can have more fine grained control of the student's architecture
 - [ ] Adaptive temperature and alpha scaling with some regularization in the loss so that model can generalize well.
 - [ ] Varied & Diverse data and increase data
 - [ ] Cache the tokens because it takes a lot of time
 - [ ] Teacher model should be studied in detail
-- [ ] More control over the hyperparameters
+- [X] More control over the hyperparameters
 - [ ] CUDA Kernel to accelerate training
-- [ ] Future research directions on data bias inheritance from teacher model and how to mitigate this ?
+- [X] Future research directions on data bias inheritance from teacher model and how to mitigate this ?
-- [ ] Add robust logging to MLFlow and others
+- [X] Add robust logging to MLFlow and others
+- [ ] Fisher Divergence instead of cross entropy

 ## 🎯 End Goal